 Personally for me – jazz is improvisational music.
 Whether it's a simple re-phrasing of a standard melody or full blown improvisation.
 It's all about spontaneously creating music - spontaneous composition or at times spontaneously combustion.

-Most people will say they don't like "jazz", based on some previous pre-conception of what jazz is or simply a previous bad performance from what they perceived as jazz.
-However, play them some good jazz without telling them it's jazz and they'll most likely like it.
+Most people will say they don't like "Jazz," based on some previous pre-conception of what it is or bad performances from what they perceived as Jazz.
+However, play them some excellent music without telling them it's jazz and they'll most likely like it.

-I personally fell in live with the improvisation aspect of jazz and creating your own version of classic songs.
-In my mid twenties I hooked up with Paul Byrne teacher in Phoenixville, PA USA who was teaching out of Jaworski's Music Centre ( Founded 1958 and now closed ).
+I fell in love with the improvisational aspect of that style of music and creating my versions of classic songs.
+In my mid twenties I hooked up with Paul Byrne a teacher in Phoenixville, PA USA who was teaching out of Jaworski's Music Centre ( Founded 1958 and now closed ).
 Then I really started to come into my own when I started studying with the great Chuck Anderson.
 I studied with Chuck for over 30 years and is still a valuable resource and mentor.
 Both Paul and especially Chuck studied with and have a lineage to the great Dennis Sandole.

 Here's WikipediA's take on it.